Blake's 7: Overview

 Four series of thirteen 50-minute episodes were made, and first broadcast in the United Kingdom between January 1978 and December 1981 by BBC1.
 They are set in the third century of the second calendar (this is mentioned in associated publicity material, not in the series) and at least 700 years in the future.
 Blake's 7's narrative concerns the exploits of political dissident Roj Blake, who leads a small group of rebels against the forces of the totalitarian Terran Federation that rules the Earth and many colonised planets.
-The Federation uses mass surveillance, brainwashing and drug pacification to control its citizens.
-Blake was arrested, tried on false charges, and deported to a remote penal colony.
-En route, he and fellow prisoners Jenna Stannis and Kerr Avon break free and escape on a technologically advanced alien spacecraft, which its central computer 'Zen' informs them is named Liberator.
-Liberator's speed and weaponry are superior to Federation craft, and it also has a teleportation system that enables transport to the surface of planets.
-Blake and his crew begin a campaign to damage the Federation, but are pursued by Space Commander Travis—a Federation soldier—and Servalan, the Supreme Commander and later Federation President.
+The Federation uses mass surveillance, brainwashing, and drug pacification to control its citizens.
+Blake is arrested, tried on false charges, and deported to a remote penal colony.
+En route, he and fellow prisoners Jenna Stannis and Kerr Avon break free and escape on a technologically advanced alien spacecraft, which its central computer 'Zen' refers to as the Liberator (a word Jenna was thinking when the ship probed her mind).
+Liberator's speed and weaponry are far superior to any Federation craft, and it also has a teleportation system that enables transport to the surface of planets.
+It also contains rooms filled with clothes and precious gemstones, and a medical bay facility.
+After freeing fellow prisoners Vila Restal and Olag Gan from the penal colony, and recruiting alien telepath freedom fighter Cally, Blake and his new crew use the Liberator to begin a campaign to damage the Federation, but are pursued by Space Commander Travis—a vengeful Federation officer—and Servalan, the Supreme Commander and later Federation President.